hsf-training/hsf-training-singularity-webpage/_episodes/04-building-containers.md

 > ## Execute Python with PyROOT available
 >
-> Build a container to use uproot in Python 3.9.
+> Build a container to use [Uproot](https://github.com/scikit-hep/uproot5),
+> a library for reading and writing ROOT files in pure Python and NumPy, in Python 3.9.
 >
 > > ## Solution
 > >